TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 ## 4. Repository - extract metadata

- Finally we can start with the most interesting part.
-Briefly the plan is to create a custom `action` which we will be used in a `rule`...
+ Finally we can start with the most interesting part, I mean the extraction of the meta-dada from the file names.
+ Concretely the idea is to create a custom
+ `action` which we will be used in a `rule`...

 ### a.
 Custom action